 Many people who have facet arthropathy have additional conditions that contribute to symptoms.
-As the facet joints become arthritic, they may develop tiny outgrowths or projections of bone, called bone spurs, that can decrease the amount of space available for the nerve roots as they exit the spinal canal.
+As the facet joints become arthritic, they may develop tiny outgrowths or projections of bone, called bone spurs.
+These can decrease the amount of space available for the nerve roots as they exit the spinal canal.
 This, in turn, can contribute to the development of spinal stenosis and subsequent leg symptoms.

-At Neurosurgery One (formerly South Denver Neurosurgery), facet arthropathy typically is treated first with non-invasive therapies including:
+At Neurosurgery One, facet arthropathy typically is treated first with noninvasive therapies, including:

 - Steroid injections.
 A steroid injection can provide temporary pain relief.

 - Physical therapy.
-Your physician may suggest physical therapy, possibly along with pain-relieving steroid injections so that exercises can be done with minimal discomfort.
+Your physician may suggest physical therapy, possibly along with pain-relieving steroid injections so that you can do exercises with minimal discomfort.

 - Nerve blocks.
 First, a diagnostic nerve block test is performed to confirm the source of pain.
-Anesthetic is injected along the nerve to “block” pain.
+An anesthetic is injected along the nerve to “block” pain.
 If the block is successful, a radiofrequency ablation can often provide pain relief that lasts several months to a year.

-For patients whose pain from facet arthropathy is not relieved with non-invasive treatment, spinal fusion surgery may be recommended.
+For patients whose pain from facet arthropathy is not relieved with noninvasive treatment, spine fusion surgery may be recommended.

-Spinal fusion surgery is designed to stop the motion at a painful vertebral segment, which in turn should decrease pain generated from the joint.
-Learn more about spinal fusion surgery.
+Spine fusion surgery is designed to stop the motion at a painful vertebral segment, which should then decrease pain generated from the joint.
+Learn more about spine fusion surgery.